Below is a knowledge article shared through IARP.org. Emjoy!

 Short-term effects of anesthesia.

-The short-term effects of anesthesia may include drowsiness, sore throat, nausea, confusion, itching and chills.
+Much like if you buy shrooms online, the short-term effects of anesthesia may include drowsiness, sore throat, nausea, confusion, itching and chills.
 Most people experience these symptoms most intensely on the day of surgery, but symptoms can linger for some individuals.

 Long-term effects of anesthesia.